 Hannah Senesh is located in Carroll Gardens on Smith Street between 1st Place and 2nd Place.
 The F and G Carroll Street stop is located less than a block from the school.

 Is there transportation to and from school?

 There is a free bus service provided by New York City Department of Transportation.
 The routes are created in August based on student addresses.
 MetroCards are provided for students who live a certain distance from school and either opt out of the bus route or do not live near one of the preexisting bus routes.
 New bus routes can be formed based on the number of students living in a certain neighborhood and their interest in using a bus.

 How does High School placement work at Hannah Senesh?

-Where do students go on to for High School?
+Where do students go for High School?

 Are there sports teams for students interested in participating?

 Yes, official sports teams start in 5th grade.
 Hannah Senesh offers both basketball and soccer.
 The soccer team is coed and the basketball teams are divided between boys and girls.

 Judaic studies and general studies teachers coordinate homework so that children are not overwhelmed with homework.
 Homework is assigned four times a week for grades 1-8, there is no homework assigned for Kindergarten.
 Extensive homework is not assigned over weekends or holidays.
 First grade assigns approximately 10 minutes of homework a night.
 Ten more minutes are added to each subsequent grade.
 The middle school has between 60-90 minutes of homework each night.

 How do parents communicate with their children’s teachers and receive updates from the school?